kadetat/sphinx-template/source/paper/index.rst

 makes Django shine [#f1]_.
 The admin panel is a web application that provides an interface for the user to manage data.
 This allows developers to quickly perform CRUD operations without writing extra code.
-A couple lines of code in the setup enables this feature, allowing a quick setup of this powerful tool.
+A couple lines of code in the setup enables this powerful tool.
 A developer can also enable a login requirement to access the admin panel, and by default, a user must be a superuser to be able to gain access [#f9]_.